ls1intum/Artemis/docs/dev/guidelines/development-process.rst

 Stale Bot
 =========

-If the pull request doesn't have any activity for at least 7 days, the stale bot will mark the PR as `stale``.
+If the pull request doesn't have any activity for at least 7 days, the stale bot will mark the PR as `stale`.
 The `stale` status can simply be removed by adding a comment or a commit to the PR.
-After the PR is marked as `stale` the bot waits another 14 days until the PR will be closed (21 days in total).
+After the PR is marked as `stale`, the bot waits another 14 days until the PR will be closed (21 days in total).
 Adding activity to the PR will remove the `stale` label again and reset the stale timer.
 To prevent the bot from adding the `stale` label to the PR in the first place, the `no-stale` label can be used.
-This label should only be utilized, if the PR is blocked by another PR or the PR needs help from another developer.
+This label should only be utilized if the PR is blocked by another PR or the PR needs help from another developer.

 A full documentation on this bit can be found here: https://github.com/actions/stale